JonHMChan/blog/_posts/2015-07-30-my-round-the-world-itinerary.markdown

 These are my plans for my round the world trip starting in August 2015 and ending in November 2015

 ### New York, New York, United States (Start)
- - Plane from New York to Berlin, connecting in Dussuldorf
+ - Plane from New York to Berlin, connecting in Dusseldorf

 ### Berlin, Germany (August 9)
  - Berlin Wall (history)
  - Plane from Berlin to Barcelona

 ### Barcelona, Spain (August 12)
- - Park Güell (sights)
+ - Parc Güell (sights)
+ - La Sagrada Familia (sights) - JC
+ - The two Gaudí houses (fuck if I remember the names >.>) - JC
+ - La champañería (cava & cheap eats - super packed sometimes tho) - JC
+ - Opium (drinks, party) - JC
+ - Just walk around aimlessly
  - Train from Barcelona to Sitges

 ### Sitges, Spain (August 17)